-MDMA or Ecstasy, perhaps the best known drug in this class of synthetics.
+MDMA or Ecstasy, perhaps the best-known drug in this class of synthetics.
 It is in extensive use at concerts, music festivals, nightclubs and dance clubs.
 It creates a heightened perception of music and light, which is why music venues have dramatic light shows and hand out small lighted objects to attendees.
 There is an illusion of closeness to other people and increased skin sensation, but the stimulating effect of the drug also increases the heart rate and respiration and sends the body temperature soaring.
 Many people have suffered from paranoia or panic attacks while high on the drug and some have died from overheating after dancing for hours and becoming dehydrated.
-It also has the effect when coming down of causing the jaw muscles to cramp.
+When coming down off the drug is also has the effect of causing the jaw muscles to cramp.
 Ecstasy users sometimes can be identified from the baby ‘pacifiers’ they hold in their mouths to prevent their teeth from grinding.

 MDMA/Ecstasy is usually sold as a colored pill, often stamped with the impression of a logo.
 These pills may be sold in a blister pack or as individual pills.